 - Contrast imaging: The doctor observes blood flow in and around the prostate with the help of a dye.

 - Spectroscopic imaging: This aims to distinguish prostate cancer from other causes of prostate enlargement, such as infection.

 Each technique has strengths, weaknesses, and a variable ability to detect a type of prostate cancer.
 The most effective MRI methods combine several of these imaging techniques.

 For most men, testing for prostate cancer includes a blood test for PSA.
 Higher-than-normal PSA scores may suggest a problem with the prostate.

-If a PSA test or a digital rectal exam of the prostate shows a possible irregularity, a doctor may recommend further testing, such as a biopsy.
+If a PSA test or a digital rectal exam of the prostate shows a possible irregularity, a doctor may

 During the biopsy, a doctor uses an ultrasound machine to look at the prostate.
 They insert a small device into the rectum to perform the ultrasound.

 Using a small, hollow needle, the doctor removes a tissue sample from the prostate.
 They send this to a laboratory where a pathologist views the sample under a microscope to check for abnormal cell growth.

 The biopsy may involve collection of several samples of prostate tissue during the procedure.